cdebeunne/phd_notes/paper_notes/NeRF-SLAM.md

 * NeRF (neural radiance fields) enable geometrically accurate 3D representation
 * Using depth supervision with NeRF may enable to prevent from "ghost" geometry
 * Possibility of a monocular SLAM pipeline with dense depths map and uncertainty estimates to provide the right information for a NeRF of the scene
-* DROID SLAM = uses state of the art dense optical flow method to perform VO (with a learned upsampling operator for dimensionnality)
+* DROID SLAM = uses state of the art dense optical flow method to perform VO (with a learned upsampling operator for dimensionnality), and performs dense BA using inverse depth parametrization
+* Extract the covariance of the depth and the pose from DROID SLAM and use it as input of NERF
 * Real Time operation with dense SLAM and NeRF training running in parallel
 * The tracking module computes a dense optical flow with a CNN and performs dense BA to obtain pose + depth and also computes covariances for both poses and points
 * Training NeRF with a noisy depth map from SLAM -> biased reconstruction : uncertainty aware loss leverage this problem